-(I honestly believe that many of my broken ideas about how life operates come from the “religious” ideals of my mother.
-An example of that is turning the other cheek.
-I was punished for attempts at defending myself.
+(I honestly believe that many of my broken ideas about how life operates come from the “religious” ideas of my mother.
+An example of that is turning the other cheek, as I was punished for attempts at defending myself.
 If mother had her way you would stand there and let someone slap you until you are spinning like a top.
-The illogical aspect of that might be seen in sending service men to war with no bullets, better yet, no guns, as god would not want you to fight back, because it might have been god’s will that you get your face punched in so he could teach you something.
+The illogical aspect of that might be seen in sending servicemen to war with no bullets, better yet, no guns, as God would not want you to fight back, because it might have been god’s will that you get your face punched in so he could teach you something.
 Do you know what that creates?
 Angry monsters.)

 You have no idea how bitter life was as a child, nor, unless I tell you, do know what kind of damage religiosity did to me.

-I know that Jesus gave the command to: Mark 16:15 MKJV ..”Go into all the world, proclaim the gospel to all the creation.”
+I know that Jesus gave the command to Mark 16:15 MKJV ..
+“Go into all the world, proclaim the gospel to all the creation.”
 I tried that when I was younger, but I was shy and fearful of the world.
 On one occasion our little youth group, of which I never fit in, went knocking on neighborhood doors, trying to “win the lost”.
 A hippie answered (that is what we called anyone with long hair back then), and he politely turned us away.
 That youth group, because of his rejection, accosted him with loud rants of “you are going to hell”.
-This all seem to happen fairly quick and I just stood there saying nothing, intimidated.
-Those that I had deemed cool and previously wanted to be like, all walked off the porch and he turned, now looking at me.
+This all seemed to happen fairly quickly and I just stood there saying nothing, intimidated.
+Those that I had deemed cool and previously wanted to be like, all walked off the porch; he turned to look at me and said, what have you got to say.
 All that came out of me was, “I am so sorry.”
-I am positive now that Jesus would not have done that.
+I am now quite positive that Jesus would not have done that.

 If you think you are seeing Jesus get angry with people in scripture pay attention to who he is angry with; it is always religious people who think they know everything and really have no place for God or humility.
 Why would I include the word humility in that?
 Because the opposite, pride, will not step out-of-the-way and give God his say or control.
 Jesus stood before learned men.
 They knew the law, but then so did He; he spoke it into existence.
 They may have known the law, but they did not know God.
 He was standing right in front of them.

 I get excited about the God I have come to know and I probably project my form of excitement toward those that I get a chance to talk with.
 I desire to get those that will listen to me excited too.
 So I am disappointed when Christians have no wish to talk about the living God.
-There is a young man at work that coming into my department saw little more than me reacting to the barrage of stress that I feel I deal with daily.
+There is a young man at work that comes into my department and saw me reacting to the barrage of stress that I deal with daily.
 He commented to me one day, “I never would have guessed that you were a Christian.”
-Well I am, and now that we have this understanding of who we might be, I, thinking that I have someone who I can now talk to about things of God get disheartened and baffled when he shows no interest.
-My girlfriend says, it’s just you and your style of speaking.
+Well, I am, and now that we have this understanding of who we might be, I, thinking that I have someone who I can now talk to about things of God, got disheartened and baffled when he showed no interest.
+My girlfriend says it’s just you and your style of speaking.

 1 Samuel 16:7 GNB But the LORD said … I do not judge as people judge.
 They look at the outward appearance, but I look at the heart.”